UnknownK6912/Tomasulo-Algorithm-Simulator/README.md

-# Tomasulo-Algorithm-Simulator-EECE421
+# Tomasulo-Algorithm-Simulator

 The project was designed according to a set of requirements outlined in a PDF

-# EECE 421 - Project Report
+# Project Report

 ## System Design: